sbrudz/ratgraph/README.md

 * http://dc-js.github.io/dc.js/
 * http://square.github.io/crossfilter/

 HTML5 and SASS / CSS are used for content and layout.
-It uses [Middleman](http://middlemanapp.com/) to handle static site generation.
+It uses [Middleman](http://middlemanapp.com/) to handle static site generation and [bourbon.io](http://bourbon.io/) for SASS mix-ins to make using the flexbox layout easier.

 ## Roadmap